 Hypereosinophilic syndrome is a group of rare blood disorders characterized by increased levels of eosinophils (a type of white blood cell that plays a role in the human immune system) persisting for more than six months.
 The signs and symptoms are due to involvement of several internal organs and there is usually no evidence of parasites, allergy, or other known causes of an elevated eosinophil count.
 This condition largely occurs in males, typically at middle age.
 It usually presents with fever, weight loss, fatigue, and rash.
 An enlarged liver and spleen and liver is often present.
 The lungs, kidneys, heart, and nervous system can also be affected.

 - Genetics Home Reference (GHR) contains information on Hypereosinophilic syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - Medscape Reference provides information on this topic.
 Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.